Society Complaints Procedure

 At the end of the process, the complainant and registrant will receive a copy of the panel's final decision and the outcome of the hearing will be published according to our policy.

-The PPO will monitor the sanctions placed on the therapist, so that if the therapist does not comply further action can be taken.
+The Ethics Officer will monitor the sanctions placed on the therapist, so that if the therapist does not comply further action can be taken.

 For public protection, sanctions imposed by the Society’s Independent Complaints Panel will, where appropriate, be communicated with other Accredited Registers; professional associations; clinics; professional insurers; and the public.

 Publication of sanctions will only occur where no appeal has been filed within the appeal deadline (see below) or, where an appeal has been filed, it has been unsuccessful and sanctions have still been imposed.

 Where an appeal is lodged, any sanctions may be suspended whilst the Appeals procedure is in process.
 If the Appeal is refused, the sanction is automatically effective from the date of notification of refusal and will run from that date.
 However, where it is deemed necessary for public protection, sanctions may remain in place pending the appeal period.
 This decision will be made by the Chair of the Independent Panel.

 10.3 Non-compliance with sanctions issued by the Independent Complaints Panel

 Failure to comply with a sanction is likely to result in withdrawal of Society membership and removal from the register.
 The registrant concerned will be notified in writing and a notation will be added to the register and full details recorded on the registrant’s file.

 A registrant has the right to make a formal representation to the Independent Complaints Panel regarding the decision to suspend or remove them from the register and this will be fully considered prior to either action taking place.